Michael Burry

-Michael James Burry (/ˈbɜri/; born June 19, 1971) is an American investor and hedge fund manager.
+Michael James Burry (/ˈbɜri/; born June 19, 1971) is an American investor, hedge fund manager, and licensed physician.
 He founded the hedge fund Scion Capital, which later went by the name Scion Asset Management.
-In 2025, Burry announced he was shutting down Scion Asset Management.
+In November 2025, Burry announced he was shutting down Scion Asset Management; he then launched the Substack newsletter Cassandra Unchained on November 23.

-He is best known for being among the first investors to predict and profit from the subprime mortgage crisis.
+He is best known for being among the first investors to predict and profit from the subprime mortgage crisis, which contributed to the 2008 financial crisis, and was later depicted in the 2015 film The Big Short.

 Early life and education

 Burry was born and raised in San Jose, California.
-At the age of two he lost his left eye to retinoblastoma and has had a prosthetic eye ever since.
+At the age of two, he lost his left eye to retinoblastoma and has had a prosthetic eye ever since.
 As a teenager, he attended the public Santa Teresa High School.

-He studied economics and pre-med at the University of California, Los Angeles, and earned an MD degree from the Vanderbilt University School of Medicine in 1997.
+He studied economics and pre-med at the University of California, Los Angeles (UCLA), and earned an MD degree from the Vanderbilt University School of Medicine (VUSM) in 1997.
 After graduating, he would partially complete his residency in neurology at Stanford University Medical Center.
-While off duty, he spent time working on his hobby: financial investing.

-Despite not practicing, Burry has kept his license as a physician active with the Medical Board of California, including continuing education requirements.
+While off duty, he spent time working on his hobby, financial investing.
+Despite not practicing, Burry has kept his license as a physician active with the Medical Board of California (MBC), including continuing education requirements.

 Investment career

-After medical school, Burry worked as a Stanford Hospital neurology resident, and then a Stanford Hospital pathology resident, however he completed neither residency.
+After medical school, Burry worked as a Stanford Hospital neurology resident, and then a Stanford Hospital pathology resident, although he completed neither residency.
 He then left to start his own hedge fund.
 He had already developed a reputation as an investor by demonstrating success in value investing, which he wrote about on message boards on the stock discussion site Silicon Investor beginning in 1996.
-He was so successful with his stock picks that he attracted the interest of companies such as Vanguard, White Mountains Insurance Group and prominent investors such as Joel Greenblatt.
+He was so successful with his stock picks that he attracted the interest of companies such as Vanguard, White Mountains Insurance Group, and prominent investors such as Joel Greenblatt.
 Burry has a strictly traditional understanding of value.
-He has said more than once that his investment style is built upon Benjamin Graham and David Dodd’s 1934 book Security Analysis: "All my stock picking is 100% based on the concept of a margin of safety."
+He has said more than once that his investment style is built upon Benjamin Graham and David Dodd's 1934 book Security Analysis: "All my stock picking is 100% based on the concept of a margin of safety."

+Burry was reported as taking a short position in Amazon on February 21, 2000, in the SF Chronicle, which he touted in 2025 when announcing a newsletter to lay out his AI bubble fears.
+Amazon would lose about 80% of its value over the next year amid the dot-com bubble.
 After shutting down his website in November 2000, Burry started the hedge fund Scion Capital, funded by an inheritance and loans from his family.
 He named it after Terry Brooks' The Scions of Shannara (1990), one of his favorite novels.
 He quickly earned extraordinary profits for his investors.